 Protecting your physical well-being isn’t the only reason to seek out help, however (important though it may be).
-Many people are hesitant to quit drinking, or repeatedly fail in their endeavor, because they are fearful of withdrawal symptoms.
+Many people are hesitant to quit drinking or repeatedly fail in their endeavors because they are fearful of withdrawal symptoms.
 Without alcohol withdrawal treatment, many people are never able to quit.

 Doctors and specialists at alcohol withdrawal treatment centers provide individualized medical supervision—including prescription medications—to help manage and reduce the uncomfortable and disturbing symptoms of alcohol withdrawal.
 This keeps a person physically safer and helps them feel good enough to focus on recovery and fully engage in the other cognitive and emotional interventions indicated for their needs and goals.

 The thought that one rehab protocol can fix all has failed patients and society.
-The truth is, the best alcohol treatment program is individualized to meet a person’s needs and address both the physical and psychological components of addiction.
+The truth is, the best alcohol treatment program provides individualized care to meet a person’s needs and address both the physical and psychological components of addiction.